Drawing from life is rare for most high school students

 Unfortunately, most high school students are not provided the instruction they need to be able to use reference photos successfully.
-The process seems simply in theory, but actually implementing the process and getting effective results takes a lot of experience, trial and error, and troubleshooting.
+The process seems simple in theory, but actually implementing the process and getting effective results takes a lot of experience, trial and error, and troubleshooting.

 The default way to use a photo in high school for drawing is to copy it verbatim, with the exact same composition as the photo, where a perfect replica of the drawing in pencil is considered to be a successful outcome.

 In some cases, we’ve seen teachers who go through all the trouble to set up a still life in a classroom, but then instruct the students to take a photo of the still life, and draw from that!
 For something like a still life which is practical and easy to set up in real life, there’s really no excuse for using a photo.